 Direct mailers like brochures and real estate postcards can be a handy way to move a seller past the consideration phase into relisting the property.
 Sending an eye-catching mailer or postcard asking the lead to contact you or requesting an appointment to discuss your marketing strategy can help increase seller interest after they receive your expired listing letter.

-Some design shops like ProspectPLUS! offer expired listing templates and mailing services to help realtors quickly create a targeted postcard or brochure for their expired listing lead.
+Some design shops like ProspectPLUS! offer expired listing templates and mailing services to help real estate agents quickly create a targeted postcard or brochure for their expired listing lead.
 To create your own, add information about other properties you’ve sold in difficult areas or during slow buying times and invite the recipient to reach out to discuss options for their own property.

 Consider Social Media Ads